Reasons to Study the Bible

 There are many reasons to study the Bible, but perhaps the most basic reasons rest in what the Bible is and what it does for us.
-Anyone such as a Christian parent or children’s Bible teacher should have a firm conviction that the Bible is a different kind of book and provides real benefits to those who love and study it.
+Anyone such as a Christian parent or children’s Bible teacher should have a firm conviction that the Bible is a different kind of book in its nature and provides real benefits to those who love and study it.
 We should, therefore, study the Bible because of its nature (what it is) and because of its benefits (what it does).
+What do we mean by the nature and benefits of Scripture as reasons to study the Bible?

 We Study the Bible Because of Its Nature